nemogoc/100-days-of-code/r2-log.md

 ### R2D22 - 3/14
 10:00 - Installed Mongo & finished section 27.
 Database & Authentication (section 32) are the last 2 things I'm really excited to learn with this course, so nice to get 1 of those started (more db stuff in the sections to come).
 I will probably put more time in later, but definitely hit the minimum so far.
 16:15 - Added mongo to yelpcamp.
 Went really well, paused video before he did it, and it all worked great.
 He suggested 1 minor change, but my way wasn't wrong.
 Learned first four RESTful routes and implemented them.

+### R2D23 - 3/15
+19:00 Talked about all 7 RESTful routes & started the blog site that demonstrates them.